 Pupils develop their character and cultural capital through a well-planned and focused curriculum and through a well-developed Pastoral Programme.

-Tutor Time at Chiltern Academy is split across four days with seven different sessions.
-AM tutor sessions are 25 minutes long and run on a Monday and Thursday morning.
-PM tutor sessions are 10 minutes long and run on a Monday, Wednesday, Thursday and Friday afternoon.
+Tutor Time at Chiltern Academy is split across five days with nine different sessions.
+AM tutor sessions are 30 minutes long and run on a Monday, Tuesday, Thursday and Friday morning.
+PM tutor sessions are 20 minutes long and run on a Monday, Tuesday, Wednesday, Thursday and Friday afternoon.

-Tutor time on Tuesday AM/PM and Thursday AM is dedicated to ‘Reading Forms’.
-Pupils are set in personalised reading forms based on their reading ages.
+Tutor time on Friday is dedicated to ‘Reading Forms’.
 Together as a form they participate in ‘Reading Form Time Book Club’ where they collaboratively read a shared novel.
 There is a strong promotion of active reading skills and developing a love of literature.

-All pupils attend weekly assemblies which are focused on areas such as, careers’ employability skills, SMSC, a core theme from the PSHE/Citizenship curriculum, Chiltern Academy’s core values and British Values.
+All pupils attend weekly assemblies which are focused on areas such as, SMSC, a core theme from the PSHE/Citizenship curriculum, Careers and aspirations, Chiltern Academy’s core values and British Values.
 Assemblies help to supplement the tutor time programme, providing a time where pupils can engage and enquire in a different context.
 House assemblies are led by the Heads of House and celebrate success along with sharing in community characteristics.

 Assemblies are delivered by senior leaders, middle leaders and pupils as well as visiting speakers from a wide range of partners.
 A broad range of topics are investigated each year under themes which promote British values such as tolerance, respect, a moral compass and empathy.